 \section{Method}

 When multiple agents are interacting with each other simultaneously, the environment dynamics can be more sophisticated than in single-agent scenarios.
-To learn latent dynamics models effectively, we can leverage disentangled representation learning \cite{DBLP:conf/iclr/GoyalLHSLBS21, pan_iso-dream_2022}.
+To learn latent dynamics models effectively, we can leverage disentangled representation learning \citep{DBLP:conf/iclr/GoyalLHSLBS21, pan_iso-dream_2022}.
 We hereby introduce a novel model-based multi-agent reinforcement learning algorithm named \textbf{V}alue \textbf{D}e-composition \textbf{F}ramework with \textbf{D}isentangled World Model (VDFD).
 Specifically, the world model is decomposed into three modules: an action-conditioned (controllable) branch that responds to and depends on the actions of the agents, an action-free (non-controllable) branch that is independent of the agents' behaviors, and a static branch that consists of environmental features and remains unchanged.

 In this section, we analyze how the variational lower bound for the latent state inference in the world model can be deduced and optimized when the environment is modeled as Dec-POMDP.
 We then discuss the details of world model disentanglement.
-Next, we elaborate on the entire workflow of VDFD which consists of two parts, world model imagination and reinforcement learning with value function factorization.
+Next, we elaborate on the entire workflow of VDFD.
+It consists of two parts, world model imagination and reinforcement learning with value function factorization.
+For the first part, the controllable and non-controllable branches of the world model infer simulated roll-out states, while the static branch reconstructs the observations.
+We employ a mixing network proposed by \citet{rashid_qmix_2018} for the second part.
+It receives the actual global state and the individual functions $\{Q_1, ..., Q_N \}$ provided by the agent network.
+Moreover, the simulated roll-outs from the decoupled world model are concatenated and passed into the mixing network, contributing to the computation of the global action-value function.
 Lastly, we derive the overall learning objective by summing up the loss functions of different components.